How long will it take to learn?

 Gliders are just another aircraft - without the engine bit!
 They have the same aerodynamic controls - plus a set of air brakes (not found on power aircraft except for high performance jets).

-They are substantially more efficient in their aerodyanmic design than most power aircraft - hence the requirment for air brakes.
-The best gliders have a"glide ratio" of well up to 60:1 compared to a standard power aircraft of about 7:1 - that is about 8 times more efficient!
+They are substantially more efficient in their aerodynamic design than most power aircraft - hence the requirement for air brakes.
+The best gliders have a "glide ratio" of well up to 60:1 compared to a standard power aircraft of about 7:1 - that is about 8 times more efficient!
 Our training gliders have a best glide ratio of about 27:1, so if you are at a height of 1 Km above your decision height for landing, you could fly 27 Kms not counting the effects of wind and air currents.

 Learning to fly a glider is a great precursor to learning power flying.
 You will learn how to judge and relate your flying to the outside environment better than in basic power flight training which is much more procedural and more focused on instruments and engine management.